Abdo-Nady/Abdo-Nady/README.md

 ---

 ### 💡 Quote I like
-> “The man who moves a mountain begins by carrying away small stones.” — Confucius
+> “The important thing is not to stop questioning.
+Curiosity has its own reason for existing.” — Albert Einstein

 ---